-The ‘modernisation’ of ‘Charity’, began with the Charities Act 2006, creating a politically controlled, all powerful, Charity Commission, enabling the restructuring of independent philanthropy, into ever larger, corporately run, political bodies.
+The ‘modernisation’ of ‘Charity’, began with the Charities Act 2006 which created a politically controlled, all powerful, Charity Commission enabling the restructuring of independent philanthropy, into ever larger, corporately run, political bodies.

-The ‘modernisation’ of local authorities, by public/private partnerships, the amalgamation of health and welfare, into local health and social care trusts, mixing budgets, and roles.
+The ‘modernisation’ of local authorities, by public/private partnerships, the amalgamation of health and welfare into local health and social care trusts that mixed budgets and roles.

-Our government is now fulfilling, the ultimate goal, health and social care services are, to be made part of a private equity portfolio, available for global investment, boosting private wealth, and, economic growth.
+Our government is now fulfilling its ultimate goal; health and social care services are to be made part of a private equity portfolio, available for global investment, boosting private wealth, and economic growth.

-Enabled, by LA budget cuts, and, targeted safeguarding, and protection, to produce an ever increasing ‘client’ base, via social services, local courts and MASH- Multiagency Safeguarding Hubs that act now in all areas, coordinating all care and information to harvest captive social consumers.
+Enabled, by LA budget cuts, and targeted ‘safeguarding’, and protection, to produce an ever increasing ‘client’ base, via social services, local courts and MASH- Multiagency Safeguarding Hubs that act now in all areas, coordinating all care and information to harvest captive social consumers.

 Our most needy, at the mercy of our most greedy.

-Social workers, and courts act as assessors, and enforcers, herding the needy, into adoption, foster care, care homes, and, supported living.
+Social workers and courts act as assessors and enforcers, herding the needy, into adoption, foster care, mental hospitals, care homes, and supported/community living.